p-r-o-m-e-t-h-e-u-s/CDI/README.md

     pod "CDI"

 CDI has to be enabled before it can be used for development.
-Open the `AppDelegate.m` and add the following code:
+Open the `AppDelegate.m` add the following `initialize` method to the implementation:

+	#import "AppDelegate.h"
+	#import <CDI.h>

+	@implementation AppDelegate

+	...

 	+(void)initialize
 	{
     	[super initialize];
     	// Enable context and dependency injection
     	[CDI initialize];
 	}

+	@end

 ## License